bashithareddy/CSU-Batch/README.md

 ## Tables Creation

-Download the csu-batch.sql file in database folder opne phpmyadmin
+Download the csu-batch.sql file in database folder and then open phpmyadmin
 ```bash
   https://localhost/phpmyadmin
 ```